clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+## Version 1.9.3

+* Added room chat
+* Added new room composer with new social rooms behavior
+* Changed behaviour when joining the stage: now muted by default
+* Added the ability to open a room to the public when in social mode
+* Fixed club search bug

 ## Version 1.9.2